ehcorrea/zctechs-expo-template/README.md

-# Welcome to my Expo Template 👋
+# Welcome to zctechs Expo Template 👋

-This is an [Expo](https://expo.dev) temaplte created with:
+This is a template created for [Expo](https://expo.dev) mobile projects.

 ## Get started